stevenfojas670/JavaScript/README.md

 ## Instructions
 - To run `nodemon server.js`
-- To use the WeatherAPI, create an account at [(weatherapi.com)] and copy and paste your key into a .env file.
+- To use the WeatherAPI, create an account at (weatherapi.com) and copy and paste your key into a .env file.
 Title your key WEATHERAPI_KEY.

 ## Implementation
-- Uses [(weatherapi.com API)]
+- Uses (weatherapi.com API)
 - Uses express.js for future scalability and more flexibility.
-- Uses nodemon for hot-reloading
+- Uses nodemon for hot-reloading.
-- Uses routes to a weather controller to make the weather API requests
+- Uses routes to a weather controller to make the weather API requests.
-- Uses morgan for logging weatherAPI requests and API requests to the backend (Implemented by ChatGPT)
+- Uses morgan for logging weatherAPI requests and API requests to the backend (Implemented by ChatGPT).